Mobile Internet Tips for In Motion Use

 Installation Considerations

-Now that we know that a mobile router with multiple sources of internet can create a robust mobile internet setup, let's discuss where you might install your gear and some considerations for access while in the passenger seat.
+Now that we know multiple internet sources can create a robust mobile internet setup, let's discuss where you might install your gear and some considerations for access while in the passenger seat.
+Here, we'll focus on the most common method: a setup that centralizes connections with a mobile router.

 Where Is Your Router Located?

-If you are traveling in a motorhome (Class A or Class C) or anything smaller like a van, chances are you have can receive a strong Wi-Fi signal almost anywhere in your rig from your router.
+If you are traveling in a motorhome (Class A or Class C) or a smaller vehicle like a van, your router can likely provide a strong Wi-Fi signal almost anywhere in your rig.

 Between the metal frame of the tow vehicle and the distance to the router, you might find that the Wi-Fi signal in the cab of the truck is pretty weak and hard to stay connected to.